-- 5.9 To attain our Vision and address these key issues we have identified two objectives for Abbeydore and Bacton: - OBJECTIVE 1 To ensure that the housing and employment needs of the local community are met in such a way that minimises the impact of development on the rural nature of the parishes.

-OBJECTIVE 2 - To control and guide how new development is designed and integrated in to the existing fragile rural setting of Abbeydore and Bacton.
+- 5.9 To attain our Vision and address these key issues we have identified these objectives for Abbeydore and Bacton: - OBJECTIVE 1 To ensure that the housing and employment needs of the local community are met in such a way that minimises the impact of development on the rural nature of the parishes. - OBJECTIVE 2 To control and guide how new development is designed and integrated in to the existing fragile rural setting of Abbeydore and Bacton.

-Policies for Abbeydore and Bacton
+Policies and Proposals for Abbeydore and Bacton